Homer vs. Patty and Selma: Critical reception

 Chris Turner wrote in Planet Simpson that the scene where Homer "smashes a dinner plate over his head" is one of his favorite Homer moments.
 "I'd like to say it's the defining Homer moment, but that would do a grave injustice to the extraordinary dramatic achievement that is Homer J. Simpson", Turner comments.

-Writing in I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, "Patty and Selma have rarely been more evil than here — they are fabulously cruel."
+In the I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts writes, "Patty and Selma have rarely been more evil than here — they are fabulously cruel."

 In a review of the sixth season of The Simpsons, Colin Jacobson of DVD Movie Guide writes, "Homer’s disdain for Marge’s sisters – and vice versa – has always led to terrific sparks, and “Vs.” provides another great round in their eternal battle.
 It's hilarious to see Homer indebted to the Terrible Two..."

 Erik Adams writes "It’s that finale in the DMV that marks 'Homer Vs. Patty And Selma' as a product of The Simpsons’ golden years.
 Provided with the opportunity to let his sisters-in-law hang themselves with their own high-tar nooses, Homer does the noble thing and claims Patty and Selma’s contraband cigarettes as his own. ...
 It’s a little late in the game, but it’s just the right turn for the episode to take: Homer reaches for the cigarettes not to have the debt erased or to pass his chauffeur’s test, but to illustrate the lengths he’ll go to for Marge.
 If there’s one crowning achievement of Forrester’s first Simpsons script, it’s the way the episode laces Homer’s devotion to Marge throughout the scattered events of the episode. ...
 That Homer’s trip to flavor country is an illustration of why Marge reciprocates that devotion is just gravy.
 She was born a Bouvier, but she chose to be a Simpson, and in the eternal struggle summed up in this episode’s title, she’ll throw her lot in with the Simpson side each and every time.
 It’s a much safer bet than pumpkin futures, at least."

 Ratings

 In its original broadcast, "Homer vs. Patty and Selma" finished 38th in ratings for the week of February 20–26, 1995, with a Nielsen rating of 11.1, equivalent to approximately 10.6 million viewing households.
-It was the third highest-rated show on the Fox network that week, following Beverly Hills, 90210 and Married... with Children.
+It was the third-highest-rated show on the Fox network that week, following Beverly Hills, 90210 and Married... with Children.